Volunteer Training Devotion: Learning From a Little One

 A Biblical Challenge

-After two or three minutes, have two groups at a time come forward—one on your right and one on your left—to act out their scenes while you read the verses.
+When everyone’s ready or time is up, have two groups at a time come forward—one on your right and one on your left—to act out their scenes while you read the verses.
 Repeat this until every group has had a turn.

 Say: The Scripture you’ve just acted out makes an important point.
 Jesus wants us to become like a child…a child of God!